 The final exam will cover all program material.
-Students must have at least 73% overall average after the final exam.
+Students must have at least 70% overall average after the final exam.
 Otherwise, the student will fail the course and will not be permitted to take the National Registry Exam.
-The EMT program final exams will count for 25% of the final grade.
+Students must make a 70% or above on the EMT program final exam, and the exam will count for 25% of the final grade.

-Successful completion of the course is contingent upon: (1) the student's final grade consisting of a 73% weighted grade average (derived from the average of exams, workbook, quizzes, and final exam); (2) clinical packet turned in to the Clinical Coordinator by the designated due date; and (3) the student's successful performance of the practical skills competencies.
+Successful completion of the course is contingent upon: (1) the student making a 70% or above on the final exam; (2) the student's final grade consisting of a 70% weighted grade average (derived from the average of exams, workbook, quizzes, and final exam); (3) clinical packet turned in to the Clinical Coordinator by the designated due date; and (4) the student's successful performance of the practical skills competencies.